maxmanus16/JWT-Decoder-Exe/README.md

-# JWT-Decoder-Exe
-How To Decode JWT Code on C#
+## How To Decode JWT Code on C#

+### Projects in this solution

+#### JwtCracker
+Platform: Windows Forms App
+Troubleshooting / debug utility that decodes a JSON Web Token.